Refined Topological Strings on Local $\mathbb{P}^2$: Introduction

-{Advances in the instanton computation of ${\cal N}=2$ gauge theories motivated the refinement of the topological string amplitudes for non-compact Calabi-Yau threefolds \cite{Moore:1997dj,Nekrasov,HIV} .
-From the target space interpretation of the topological string theory the refinement corresponds to an explicit determination of the quantum numbers of BPS particles in M-theory compactifications on the same Calabi-Yau threefold \cite{GV,HIV} with respect to the $SO(4)=SU(2)_{L}\times SU(2)_{R}$ part of the 5D Lorentz group.
+Advances in the instanton computation of ${\cal N}=2$ gauge theories motivated the refinement of the topological string amplitudes for non-compact Calabi-Yau threefolds \cite{Moore:1997dj,Nekrasov,HIV} .
+From the target space interpretation of the topological string theory the refinement corresponds to an explicit determination of the quantum numbers of BPS particles in M-theory compactifications on the same Calabi-Yau threefold \cite{GV1,GV2,HIV} with respect to the $SO(4)=SU(2)_{L}\times SU(2)_{R}$ part of the 5D Lorentz group.
 Therefore it is particularly useful to be able to calculate these refined amplitudes for a non-compact Calabi-Yau threefold.
 The topological vertex completely solved the problem of determining the usual topological string amplitudes for non-compact toric Calabi-Yau threefolds \cite{AKMV}.
 The refined topological vertex formulation extends the usual one and calculates the refined amplitudes for a certain class of non-compact toric Calabi-Yau threefolds \cite{IKV}.
-The class of Calabi-Yau threefolds for which the refined vertex formalism works includes the geometries giving rise to gauge theory in spactime when type IIA strings are compactified on these Calabi-Yau threefolds.
-However, there exist toric Calabi-Yau threefolds which do not give rise to a gauge theory, such as the local ${\bf P}^{2}$, and the refined topological vertex formalism can not be applied to such geometries directly\footnote{However, BPS multiplicities can be calculated by appropriately identifying the curves that survive the blow down from a larger geometry, to which refined vertex formalism can be applied, in which it can be embedded.
-For local ${\bf P}^2$ the BPS multiplicities were calculated in \cite{IKV}}.}
+The class of Calabi-Yau threefolds for which the refined vertex formalism works includes the geometries giving rise to gauge theory in spacetime via geometric engineering \cite{Katz:1996fh}.
+However, there exist toric Calabi-Yau threefolds which do not give rise to a gauge theory, such as the total space of the ${\cal O}(-3)$ bundle over $\mathbb{P}^2$ also known as local $\mathbb{P}^{2}$, and the refined topological vertex formalism can not be applied to such geometries directly\footnote{However, BPS multiplicities can be calculated by appropriately identifying the curves that survive the blow down from a larger geometry, to which refined vertex formalism can be applied, in which it can be embedded.
+For local $\mathbb{P}^2$ the BPS multiplicities were calculated in \cite{IKV}}.

-{In this note, we introduce a complementary topological vertex, $T_{\lambda\,\mu\,\nu}(t,q)$, which together with the refined topological vertex extends the formalism to all non-compact toric Calabi-Yau threefolds.
-We believe that this new vertex is closely related to the ``index vertex" of Okounkov and Nekrasov \cite{ONtalk}. }
+In this paper we define a new two legged vertex which can be used along with the refined vertex to calculate the partition function of not only the local $\mathbb{P}^2$ but a class of geometries which contain $\mathbb{P}^2$ as a divisor.
+We define this new vertex using the refined partition function of Hopf link \cite{GIKV} and flop transition.
+The partition function of local $\mathbb{P}^2$ was also obtained in \cite{AS2} using refined Chern-Simons theory \cite{AS}.